 With mathematics being the language of physics, you will have the opportunity to significantly build on your existing skills.
 This is highly desirable to employers and applicable in many fields such as financial services, astronomy and data analysis.

-As the nature of Physics is problem solving, you will be able to apply this skill throughout your personal and professional life.
-Analytical skills being highly regarded in a wide range of industries.
+As the nature of Physics is built entirely around logical problem-solving, you will be able to apply this skill throughout your personal and professional life.
+Analytical skills are highly regarded in a wide range of industries.

 The many other transferrable skills you will possess range from: